Toxicology - Plant Protection Products

 - Category 1, 2 or 3 for acute toxicity

 - Category 1 (1A or 1B) for carcinogenicity, mutagenicity, reproductive toxicity or Specific Target Organ Toxicity (STOT SE/RE)

 - Category 1 (1A, 1B or 1C) for skin corrosion

 - Category 1, 1A or 1B for skin sensitisation

 Considerations regarding PPE for amateur products

 Authorisation will not normally be granted for amateur products where the risk assessment determines that the use of personal protective equipment (PPE) is required for safe use.
-Amateur products may be authorised where there are standard recommendations for PPE in accordance with Regulation (GB/NI) 1272/2008, but PPE was not a requirement for an acceptable risk assessment.
+Amateur products may be authorised where there are standard recommendations for PPE in accordance with Regulation (EC) 1272/2008, but PPE was not a requirement for an acceptable risk assessment.

 Combined Toxicity for products with multiple active substances